ned1313/terramate-aks-stack/README.md

 What we need to do:

 * create the workflows folder
+* create a workflow that handles drift detection on a schedule
+* Update the repository with an API key for talking to Terramate Cloud `gh secret set TMC_TOKEN --body`
+* Update the repository with an OIDC config for Azure (use this module for creating a federated identity if you need one) `gh secret set AZURE_CLIENT_ID --body`
+  `gh secret set AZURE_TENANT_ID --body`
+  `gh secret set AZURE_SUBSCRIPTION_ID --body`

+Now we can automate the PR and merge for the stack

 * create a workflow that handles pull requests
 * create a workflow that handles merges to main
-* create a workflow that handles drift detection on a schedule
-* Update the repository with an API key for talking to Terramate Cloud `gh secret set TMC_TOKEN --body`
-* Update the repository with an OIDC config for Azure (use this module for creating a federated identity if you need one)